Colorectal Polyps: Diagnosis and Treatment

 - Fatigue caused by blood loss over time

 The gastroenterologists at Tampa General Hospital’s Endoscopy Center are skilled in the diagnosis and treatment of colorectal polyps.
-In 2017-18, TGH was named one of America’s Best Hospitals for Gastroenterology and GI Surgery by U.S. News & World Report.
+Our patients are our priority and we create personalized treatment plans based on each patient’s condition, overall health and other factors.
+That’s just one reason why in 2020-21, TGH was named one of America’s Best Hospitals for Gastroenterology and GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report.

 Use Tampa General Hospital’s Physician Finder to find a gastroenterologist or call 1-800-833-3627.